marcusnorgren/Thesis-Scania/README.md

 PLANNER:

-test_steer - main script to run the planner
+main_steer - main script to run the planner

 Polynomial_StateSpace_NEW - custom state space in order to use the steering function - samples pos, heading, velocity